publiclab/Leaflet.DistortableImage/README.md

 ## Contributing

+This plugin has basic functionality, and is in production as part of MapKnitter, but there are [plenty of outstanding issues to resolve](https://github.com/publiclab/Leaflet.DistortableImage/issues).
+Please consider helping out!

 1) This project uses `grunt` to do a lot of things, including concatenate source files from `/src/` to `/DistortableImageOverlay.js`:

 ```Bash